Things To Do This Weekend in Footscray

 - Maribyrnong River parklands — playgrounds, open space, BBQ facilities

-- Footscray Market — let the kids pick out strange fruits and try dumplings
+- Footscray Market — let the kids pick out unusual fruits and try dumplings

-- Barkly Street playgrounds — several small parks along the main strip
+- Barkly Street parks — several small playgrounds along the main strip

 - Sun Theatre in Yarraville — kid-friendly screenings on Sunday mornings

 A weekend in Footscray doesn’t need to be planned, budgeted, or optimised.
-The suburb delivers experiences through its streets, its food, its people, and its neighbours.
-Saturday market, Saturday evening cocktails, Sunday brunch, Sunday afternoon in Yarraville — that’s two days of Melbourne at its best for under $100.
-If you’re still spending weekends in the same three suburbs, you’re missing out.
+The suburb delivers through its streets, its food, its people, and its neighbours.
+Saturday market, Saturday evening out, Sunday brunch, Sunday afternoon in Yarraville — that’s two days of Melbourne at its best for under $100.
+If you’re still spending weekends in the same three suburbs, Footscray is overdue on your list.